Early Years Foundation Stage Curriculum Intent

 - The Year One teachers give the children a booklet of activities to complete during the summer holidays before they move into Year One

-- The Year One children make a poster for the Reception children to tell them what they like about Year One
+- The Year One children make a book for the Reception children to tell them what they like about Year One

 - The Reception children visit the Year One classroom in the summer term to complete activities and get to know their new classroom